Installation

 Using SfePy Docker Images

-Besides the classical installation we also provide official Docker images with ready-to-run Anaconda and SfePy installation.
+Besides the classical installation we also provide official Docker images with a ready-to-run miniforge-based SfePy installation.

 Before you start using SfePy images, you need to first install and configure Docker on your computer.
 To do this follow official Docker documentation.